 - Only one form per party is permitted.

 - Individual hunters should not apply on more than one ballot form.
 Any hunter found on more than one form will have all applications removed from the ballot.

 - A maximum of four hunters are permitted per block.
 Any parties with fewer than four members will have the remaining places allocated to another party.

-The ballots are drawn under Police supervision and party leaders notified in writing of their success or failure in the ballot draw.
-If successful applicants are not going to hunt their block they must contact the Department as soon as possible to allow others the hunting opportunity.
+The ballots are drawn under police supervision and party leaders notified in writing of their success or failure in the ballot draw.
+If successful applicants are not going to hunt their block they must contact DOC as soon as possible to allow others the hunting opportunity.

-Name changes are discouraged but may be granted at the Department's discretion.
+Name changes are discouraged but may be granted at DOC's discretion.

 Successful hunters must advise the farm manager before entering either valley.
 Contact Routeburn Station, Stuart Percy, ph +64 3 442 9901.